jambonnade/lolpapers/README.md

 * copy the WAR and JAR to the right path in `docker/images/lolpapers-tomcat/` (use `copy-jars.sh` for that)
 * build the image with `docker build -t yourimage .`
 * change the `docker-compose.yml` files to use this image instead

+### Run integration tests

+Integration tests are in `lolpapers-ci` project.
+As an example, a single test has been written : a user scenario showing the main features and important cases.
+This scenario needs to be run from the *state01* state.
+Some configuration has to be passed via system properties.

+* install [PhantomJS](http://phantomjs.org/) somewhere on your system
+* run the *ephemeral-state01* stack
+* run the tests in lolpapers-ci project (change phantomJS path) :

+	cd lolpapers-ci
+	mvn -Dde.jambonna.lolpapers.ci.phantomJSPath=/path/to/phantomjs/bin/phantomjs -Dde.jambonna.lolpapers.ci.devKey=chips -Dde.jambonna.lolpapers.ci.baseUrl=http://127.0.0.1:8080/lolpapers/ test

+Check the generated screenshots in `webdriver-var` directory.